 Although wine may not be the first thing that comes to mind when thinking of the best things to do in Vietnam, the budding wind industry is certainly worth exploring, at least for wine tasting!

 I found both a red and white that was quite delightful–I even bought a few bottles to enjoy later.
-You can follow my guide for a DIY Vietnam wine tour or book the experience with Vietnam Wine Tours like I did.
+You can either do a DIY Vietnam wine tour or book the experience with Vietnam Wine Tours like I did.
 If you do it yourself make sure you have a driver, no drinking and driving!

 Lola- Miss Filatelista

 To get to the entrance of the Fairy Stream, make your way to 67 Huỳnh Thúc Kháng Rd where the water crosses along and under the road.
-Past the fish sauce containers, you’ll find signs and the entrance to the stream surrounded by lush vegetation and bamboo.
 Leave your shoes here or tuck them into your pack to start your 1 – 2-hour walk.

 Cerise Roth-Vinson- Enchanted Vagabond